mozilla-services/tecken/docs/dev.rst

 Prod-like running locally
 =========================

-First you need to start ``tecken`` with a set of configurations that mimics what's required in prod, except we're doing this in docker.
+First you need to start Tecken with a set of configurations that mimics what's required in prod, except we're doing this in docker.

 To do that, you need to set ``DJANGO_CONFIGURATION=Prodlike`` and